The Art of Making Great Places Green Places

 - Ronald Fleming, AICP, the President of Townscape Institute and author of the recently published book The Art of Place Making: Interpreting Community Through Public Art and Urban Design.

-- Paul Farmer, FAICP, Executive Director and CEO of the American Planning Association.
+- Paul Farmer, FAICP, Former Executive Director and CEO of the American Planning Association.

 - Chris Zimmerman with the Arlington County (Virginia) Board who has been an advocate of the county's legacy of transit-oriented development and managed growth and new urbanism principles.